servirtium/README/README.md

 N starts as 0, and goes up depending on how many interactions there were in the conversation.

-<METHOD> is GET or POST (or any standard HTML or non standard method name).
+&lt;METHOD> is GET or POST (or any standard HTML or non standard method name).

-<PATH-FROM-ROOT> is the path without the domain & port. e.g. /card/addTo.doIt
+&lt;PATH-FROM-ROOT> is the path without the domain & port. e.g. /card/addTo.doIt

 ### Request And Reply Details Per Interaction

 Each interaction has four sections denoted by a **Level 3 Markdown headers*

 1. The request headers going from the client to the HTTP server, denoted like so `### Request headers recorded for playback:`
-2. The request body going from the client to the HTTP server (if applicable - GET does not use this), denoted like so `### Request body recorded for playback (<MIME-TYPE>):`
+2. The request body going from the client to the HTTP server (if applicable - GET does not use this), denoted like so `### Request body recorded for playback (&lt;MIME-TYPE>):`
 3. The response headers coming back from the HTTP server to the client, denoted like so `### Response headers recorded for playback:`
-4. The response body coming back from the HTTP server to the client (some HTTP methods do not use this), denoted like so `### Response body recorded for playback (<STATUS-CODE>: <MINE-TYPE>):`
+4. The response body coming back from the HTTP server to the client (some HTTP methods do not use this), denoted like so `### Response body recorded for playback (&lt;STATUS-CODE>: &lt;MIME-TYPE>):`

 Within each of those there is a single Markdown code block (three back-tick sequences) with the details of each.
 The lines in that block may be reformatted depending on the settings of the recorder.
 If binary, then there is a Base64